blt/blog-troutwine-us/source/2012/01/22/wrangling_puppet_at_carepilot_bootstrapping.html.markdown

 While the CarePilot kit was custom crafted, I believe that it's component pieces--released under commercial-venture friendly open-source licenses--could be used as the basis of most any tech-startup.
-This is the first article in a series that will document my work at CarePilot, introducing some of the open-source bits of tech I've created and being a bit of a tutorial for those I merely make use of.
+This is the first article in a series that will document the kit I've produced at CarePilot, introducing some of the open-source bits of tech I've created and be a bit of a tutorial for those I merely make use of.

 If at the end of these articles you can't piece together a stable base for a new business let me know: _I wrote something wrong_.

 READMORE

-## What am I getting myself into?
+## What are you getting yourself into?

 ***